-THE 1982 WORLD CUP is memorable for some many reasons.
-There are so many indelible images from that sultry Spanish summer of 33 years ago that it is almost impossible to recall them all.
+The 1982 World Cup is memorable for a litany of reasons.
+There are so many indelible images from that sultry Spanish summer 36 years ago that it’s almost impossible to recall them all.
 Recalled they are, though, and this includes a smattering of memories and images of such potency that the tournament has had a hard time delivering anything of the same calibre since.

 The absolute jewel, however, has to be the semi-final held on 8 July deep in the south, in Seville’s Estadio Ramón Sánchez Pizjuán.
-This was a Franco-German encounter worthy of Greek tragedy, with Platini as tragic hero, and Schumacher’s assault on Battiston as catastrophe, while the fates ultimately decreed that Jupp Derwall’s Germans would triumph in the end.
-All this before we even consider the ultimate victors, Italy, whose Paolo Rossi inspired revival following the 1980 Tontonero bribery scandal is one of the great tales of World Cup history.
+This was a Franco-German encounter worthy of Greek tragedy, with Platini as the tragic hero and Schumacher’s assault on Patrick Battiston as the catastrophe, while the fates ultimately decreed that Jupp Derwall’s Germans would triumph in the end.
+All this is before we even consider the ultimate victors, Italy, whose Paolo Rossi-inspired revival following the 1980 Tontonero bribery scandal is one of the great tales of World Cup history.

 The emotive nature of Italy’s triumph in Madrid is encapsulated by Marco Tardelli’s goal celebration: a release of tension and an outpouring of joy, elation and wonderment seldom bettered in the finals.
 Perhaps Tardelli’s moment of rapture is, above all, the signature image of that summer’s World Cup.

-One thing España 82 is hardly ever recalled for though, is the performance of the host nation itself.
-Seeded as hosts, Spain were drawn in a group alongside Northern Ireland, Yugoslavia and Honduras.
+One thing Spain 82 is hardly ever recalled for, though, is the performance of the host nation itself.
+Spain were drawn in a group alongside Northern Ireland, Yugoslavia and Honduras.
 It was a pool which was considered navigable enough, although Miljan Miljanić’s Yugoslavs had topped their qualifying group ahead of Italy and were considered serious dark horses.
-Billy Bingham’s Northern Ireland were another surprise package, having finished behind Scotland in UEFA Group 6, ahead of Sweden, Portugal and Israel.
-The Central Americans, Honduras, had edged out Mexico to win the CONCACAF qualifiers, where they were joined by El Salvador who had ended up in Group 3 with Argentina, Belgium and Hungary.
+Billy Bingham’s Northern Ireland were another surprise package, having finished behind Scotland in qualifying Group 6, ahead of Sweden, Portugal and Israel.
+Honduras had edged out Mexico to win the CONCACAF qualifiers, where they were joined by El Salvador who had ended up in Group 3 with Argentina, Belgium and Hungary.

-Real Madrid’s golden days were a distant memory back in 1982, with the last of their six European Cups having been won in 1966.
+Real Madrid’s golden days were a distant memory, with the last of their six European Cups having been won in 1966.
 In the intervening years, Spanish clubs had appeared in just two European Cup finals – and lost both – with Atlético Madrid coming off second best to Bayern Munich in 1974 and city neighbours Real Madrid having been vanquished by Bob Paisley’s Liverpool in Paris seven years later.

-The Cup Winners’ Cup tells only a slightly more uplifting tale, with just three Spanish club victories since the tournament’s inception.
+The Cup Winners’ Cup tells only a slightly more uplifting tale, with just three Spanish victories since the tournament’s inception.
 These were, however, recent affairs with wins for Barcelona in 1979 and in World Cup year 1982, alongside Valencia’s penalty shoot-out triumph over Arsenal in 1980.
-In the UEFA Cup, a runners-up spot for Athletic Bilbao in 1977 was the sole credible Spanish performance in the second-tier competition during the decade preceding World Cup 82.
-For the national team things had been even leaner still.
+In the UEFA Cup, a runners-up spot for Athletic Club in 1977 was the sole credible Spanish performance in the second-tier competition during the decade preceding Spain 82.
+For the national team, things had been even leaner still.

-This was hardly the stuff of a “great” footballing nation.
-An appearance at the newly formatted two-group European Championships in 1980 had also ended in failure.
+This was hardly the stuff of a great footballing nation.
+An appearance at the newly formatted two-group European Championship in 1980 had also ended in failure.
 Drawn alongside hosts Italy, Belgium and England, Spain brought up the rear and failed to get beyond the group stage.
-That tournament was, wrote Uli Hesse “a hideous disfigurement of football” won by West Germany “because they played two decent halves while no other team could produce more than one”.
-All this hardly augured well for España 82, and makes the resulting month-long fiesta of football that followed all the more remarkable.
+That tournament was, wrote Uli Hesse, “a hideous disfigurement of football,” won by West Germany “because they played two decent halves while no other team could produce more than one.”
+All this hardly augured well for Spain 82, and makes the resulting month-long fiesta of football that followed all the more remarkable.
 For Spain, their problems were such that they failed to join in at their own party.

-Drawn to host Group 5, where they would be based in Valencia and Zaragoza, Spain opened up against Honduras at 9pm local time on 16 June.
-Although Spain’s Uruguayan-born coach, former Real Madrid European Cup winner José Santamaria, exuded a quiet confidence, he had attempted to temper that positivity with caution.
-After eight minutes it was clear his caution was understandable when Honduras defender Héctor Zelaya put the Central Americans ahead.
+Drawn to host Group 5, where they would be based in Valencia and Zaragoza, Spain opened up against Honduras on 16 June.
+Although Spain’s Uruguay-born coach, former Real Madrid European Cup winner José Santamaria, exuded a quiet confidence, he had attempted to temper that positivity with caution.
+After eight minutes it was clear his caution was understandable when Honduras defender Héctor Zelaya put the minnows ahead.
 Spain thrust forward without any tangible reward until, in the 65th minute, a clear foul resulted in a Roberto López Ufarte penalty for Spain.

 Spain remained in Valencia for their second group fixture against Yugoslavia.
 Where Northern Ireland had been goalless against Miljanić’s team in Zaragoza, Spain’s second group game with the team from the Balkans was one of the best, and most free-flowing, of the tournament.
-It was also, unfortunately, one of the most controversial, for an incident in the 14th minute that turned the game on its head and effectively decided the fate of Yugoslavia.
+It was also, unfortunately, one of the most controversial as an incident in the 14th minute turned the game on its head and effectively decided the fate of Yugoslavia.

 Spain had their big stage in the second round, although the tournament was effectively over for them the moment Luis Arconada fumbled against West Germany and Pierre Littbaski lashed home the rebound.
 In front of a 90,000 capacity crowd in the Bernabéu, Jesús Zamora scored a consolation goal late in the game to give a respectable gloss to the 2-1 scoreline.

 Yes, South Africa failed to negotiate the group stages in 2010 and, yes, Japan exited the party on home soil in 2002 at the last 16 stage; neither South Africa or Japan, however, can seriously claim to be leading footballing powers with cherished traditions in the club game at domestic and continental level.
 For Spain, their inert showings on home soil in 1982 were a humiliating national spectacle.
-When José Santamaria departed soon after, his successor, Miguel Muñoz, claimed “we must recover the Spanish fury”.
+When Santamaria departed soon after, his successor, Miguel Muñoz, claimed: “We must recover the Spanish fury.”

-It did not take long for Muñoz to instill the fury and see the results.
-When the national team required victory by an 11 goal margin to reach the 1984 European Championships in late 1983, his team ran out 12-1 winners against Malta to supplant the Dutch and advance to the finals in France.
+It didn’t take long for Muñoz to instil the fury and see the results.
+When the national team required victory by an 11-goal margin to reach the 1984 European Championship in late 1983, his team ran out 12-1 winners against Malta to supplant the Dutch and advance to the finals in France.
 There, with a squad which contained just seven survivors from the 1982 World Cup campaign, Spain almost broke their string of bad luck.

 As fate had denied the French in Seville two years earlier, so it denied Spain in Paris in 1984.
-When a Platini free-kick inexplicably crept under Luis Arconada’s body, it seemed that nothing would ever go their way.
-Still, an appearance in the final at the culmination of a tournament which was a triumph for football was a step in the right direction.
+When a Michel Platini free-kick inexplicably crept under Arconada’s body, it seemed that nothing would ever go their way.
+Still, an appearance in the final at the culmination of a tournament that was a triumph for football was a step in the right direction.

-Miguel Muñoz once memorably argued that “Success is the result of discipline and big moments coming together”.
-When the future 1st Marquis of del Bosque embarked upon a coaching career at the age of 37, he might very well have done so having imbibed those very nuggets of wisdom as a young man from Miguel Muñoz.
+Muñoz once memorably argued that, “Success is the result of discipline and big moments coming together.”
+When the future 1st Marquis of Del Bosque embarked upon a coaching career at the age of 37, he might very well have done so having imbibed those very nuggets of wisdom as a young man from Muñoz.
 Vicente del Bosque was himself a survivor of the tepid tournament that was Euro 80, and had lost a European Cup final as a player with Real Madrid.

 Having seen both discipline and big moments come together as a coach at Real Madrid, he took his own avuncular twist on the Muñoz philosophy to La Roja, where he ensured that Spain’s reputation as perennial underachievers was well and truly dead and buried.